Fortified Roof Cost Houston 2026

 TWIA and Coastal Harris County

 TWIA--the Texas Windstorm Insurance Association--is Texas's insurer of last resort for windstorm coverage along the coast.
-It matters here because Fortified roofs qualify for TWIA rate credits and the average TWIA policy costs around $2,480 per year.
+It matters only for properties in the TWIA context, not for every Houston roof.

 Who Is Actually In TWIA Territory